SimonIsCoding/darkly/flag14_Parameter_Tampering/Resources/README.md

 ## Why is it dangerous ?

 Each time a client is sending information to the server, the server has to check it.
 Never trust what's the client is sending.
 Because if it is modifying a field, like we did, then he could send SQL or XSS injection, for example.
-The data client-side are controllable by the client itself.
+The data client-side are controllable by the client itself.<br>
 Imagine a e-commerce online shop that doesn't verify on the server-side what data the client is sending.
 Then the client could modify the prices, create big discounts, ...

 ## 1 - Survey

 1. Go on the survey page and check the code by opening the WebDev Tools (CTRL + SHIFT + I).
-2. Check the select tag.
-Try to modify any value sent by a value grater than 10.
+2. Check the `<select>` tag.
+Modify any value sent by a `value` greater than 10.
 3. Select this value.

 ## 2 - Result